Titilaryourmi/simple_shell/README.md

 # simple_shell
-this is a collaboration between Chantal Datsomor and James Asaolu.
+this is a collaboration between Nana poku opoku and Titilayo Oduala.
 The project is about creating a simple shell.